Workforce development is a pivotal part of any company’s supply chain, regardless if dealing with grocery, pharmaceutical and more.

 In fact, a Gartner study reveals supply chain leaders must develop a culture of quality to sustain quality levels during periods of disruption.

-Industry experts shared insights into how to hire, train and speak to today’s youth, how to “sell” the supply chain industry and what it takes to keep younger employees engaged in the latest SCN Summit, which took place Oct 27.
+In the next SCN Summit, scheduled for Oct.
+27, find out how to hire, train and speak to today’s youth, how to “sell” the supply chain and industry and what it takes to keep younger employees engaged.

 10 a.m.
 CST